-Hiding is not a game mechanic I am a fan of whether it is bullies or Alien Xenomorphs.
+Hiding is not a game mechanic I am a fan of whether it is bullies or an Alien Xenomorph.
 It is a mechanic, much like escort missions, that can become frustrating pretty quickly.

 Graffiti in video games is also not the best of mechanics.
 I see that Concrete is following the video game tradition that all graffiti artists create gorgeous murals and colors rather than the ugly defacements that they do in real life.
 I don’t mind graffiti as a fun side quest that makes sense for the game’s fiction such as Saints Row 2 or Infamous Second Son.

-I actually am getting an Infamous Second Son vibe from watching Concrete at least graphically.
-It seems a nice game but I just don’t know if I will enjoy myself after the initial oohs and awws wear off.
+I am getting an Infamous Second Son vibe from watching Concrete at least graphically.
+It seems a nice game but I just don’t know if I will enjoy myself after the initial oohs and ahhs wear off.

 Stellatum is a bullet hell twin-stick shooter.
 The reviews I have seen have been less than enthusiastic but I have to admit I like the cut of this game’s jib.

-Something about watching the gameplay immediately makes me want to have a controller in my hand and that is enough to at least peak my curiosity.
+Something about watching the gameplay immediately makes me want to have a controller in my hand and that is enough to at least pique my curiosity.

 Yooka-Laylee And The Impossible Lair

 You know we had two more games on this list when I started it than when I got down to Yooka-Laylee And The Impossible Lair (A Knight’s Quest and AeternoBlade II for the curious).
-They were goodish games but the graphics seem a bit threadbare and the action-platforming seemed a bit been there done that.
-(Well at least for Kings Quest I knocked AeternoBlade II out of contention because in the trailer the female lead had the same expression that that one Scooby-Doo Fred Jones guy had at the beginning of the Friday the 13th game before they patched it out.
-Seriously if that is what you put in the trailer I can only imagine what the rest of the game looks like.)
+They were goodish games but the graphics seem threadbare and the action-platforming seemed a bit been there done that.
+(Well, at least for Kings Quest.
+I knocked AeternoBlade II out of contention because in the trailer the female lead had the same expression that that one Scooby-Doo Fred Jones guy had at the beginning of the Friday the 13th game before they patched it out.
+Seriously, if that is what you put in the trailer, I can only imagine what the rest of the game looks like.)

-If it has a fault it would simply be that I am not a fan of the genre in general, and Yooka-Layee is no Shante.
-Not my kind of game but I always appreciate a well-done video game and I may find myself enjoying it quite a bit.
+If it has a fault, it would be that I am not a fan of the genre and Yooka-Layee is no Shante.
+Not my kind of game but I always appreciate a well-done video game and I may enjoy it.